Palladium Cash (PAY00)

 Platinum futures and options and palladium futures are traded at the CME Group.
 Platinum and palladium futures are traded on the Tokyo Commodity Exchange (TOCOM).
 The CME platinum futures contract calls for the delivery of 50 troy ounces of platinum (0.9995 fineness) and the contract trades in terms of dollars and cents per troy ounce.
 The CME palladium futures contract calls for the delivery of 50 troy ounces of palladium (0.9995 fineness) and the contract is priced in terms of dollars and cents per troy ounce.

-Prices - CME platinum futures prices (Barchart.com symbol PL) on the nearest-futures chart in 2017 move sideways all year to close the year virtually unchanged at $1,004.36 per troy ounce.
-CME palladium futures prices (Barchart.com symbol PA) on the nearest-futures chart in 2017 moved higher all year to close the year up +55.2% at $1,061.01 per troy ounce.
+Prices - CME platinum futures prices (Barchart.com symbol PL) on the nearest-futures chart in 2018 started the year at $934.20 per troy ounce, moved higher in January and February but then moved lower the rest of the year to finally settle down -14.8% at $795.30 per troy ounce.
+CME palladium futures prices (Barchart.com symbol PA) on the nearest-futures chart in 2018 moved lower until mid-year but then turned higher the rest of the year to close up +12.8% at $1,097.20 per troy ounce.

 Demand - This data is no longer available but in 2004 the total of platinum-group metals sold to consuming industries in the U.S. was 91,434 kilograms.
 At that time the two main U.S. industries that used platinum were the auto industry, which accounted for about 74% of U.S. platinum usage in 2004, and the jewelry industry, which accounted for about 26% of U.S. platinum usage.